And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 I don't even know.

-I'm going to go look at the paper.
+I'm going to have to go look at the tape here.

 I'm just kidding.